kingdallas24/Library/README.md

 # Library

-Fully function CRUD application to store and retrieve reading list from local storage.
+Library CRUD application to store and retrieve reading list from local storage.